Courses

 YEAR: Offered Alternate Even Years

-ST 557 - Using Technology to Teach Statistics
+ST 557 - Using Technology to Teach and Learn with Data

 Units: 3

-This course will provide statistics educators with an in-depth introduction to applying technology for teaching college statistics.
-In this course, students will explore a variety of available statistical packages, demonstration applets, and other technologies for teaching statistics.
-Students will learn pedagogy t help them structure learning activities around these technologies.
-Students will also learn to identify key elements in technologies that support pedagogical goals.
+Provide educators with an in-depth introduction to applying technology in teaching with data.
+Students will explore a variety of technological tools for analyzing and visualizing data, including the role of programming in that process.
+Students will learn pedagogy to help them structure learning activities using a variety of technologies.
+Students will learn to identify key design elements in technologies and data visualizations that support pedagogical goals.

 Offered in Fall Only